 With the aid of the smart meter roll-out and the secure infrastructure of the smart meter gateway, the energy and housing industries can achieve a great digitisation leap forward, involving synergies of processes and new, digital applications, thereby opening up new economic opportunities.

 Our subsidiaries KALO and SMARVIS demonstrated two specific solutions at the E-world trade fair.
 In the “selbermachenlassen” (“doing it yourself vs. having it done for you”) trade fair duel they showed how municipal utilities, using the smart meter gateway infrastructure which is or will already be installed, could open up a new line of business: submetering.

 KALO argues here for “machen lassen” (“having it done”), offering the submetering solution as a full-service, white-label product.
 Meanwhile, SMARVIS proposed the “selber machen” (“doing it yourself”) option, using suitable hardware and software.
 A new business model is thereby created for energy suppliers using an infrastructure which has already been paid for.

 Paul-Vincent Abs, the CEO of E.ON Metering, sums up the debate accurately as follows: “The energy industry has a great opportunity to work together with the housing industry on bringing together the topics of metering and submetering.”

 Further highlights of the trade fair; a joint podium discussion with Günther H. Oettinger, former European Commissioner and Ingo Schönberg, managing director of the noventic affiliate PPC.
-During the subsequent tour of the trade fair the former European Commissioner for Digitalisation confirmed these thoughts with regard to multi-metering: “Low-investment measures create investment security, particularly in the real estate sector.
-This makes it easy, using the existing infrastructure, to exploit the opportunities opened up by digitalisation.”
+During the subsequent tour of the trade fair the former European Commissioner for Digitisation confirmed these thoughts with regard to multi-metering: “Low-investment measures create investment security, particularly in the real estate sector.
+This makes it easy, using the existing infrastructure, to exploit the opportunities opened up by digitisation.”